er-hiba/E-commerce_Delivery_System/README.md

 This is a microservices-based application designed for managing e-commerce deliveries.
 The system includes independent services for products, orders, deliveries, and authentication, all of which communicate via REST APIs.
 The goal is to streamline and optimize the e-commerce delivery process, ensuring smooth product management, order handling, and delivery tracking.

 ## Services
-- **Product Service**: Manages product information and stock.
+- **Products Service**: Manages product information and stock.
-- **Order Service**: Processes orders, calculates totals, updates stock, and tracks order status.
+- **Orders Service**: Processes orders, calculates totals, updates stock, and tracks order status.
 - **Delivery Service**: Assigns deliveries and updates delivery (and order) statuses.
 - **Authentication Service**: Handles user registration and login using JWT for secure access.